Financial Aid Application Procedures

 We understand that financial aid options can be complicated and that no two families’ financial situations are the same.
 Our Financial Aid Office is available to provide guidance and support for all families interested in the financial aid process.

-Respond promptly to requests for additional information or clarification of application data.
-The federal processor, state agencies, and the Office of Student Financial Aid stop application processing until the requested information is received.
+Any requests for additional info or clarification of application data need to be taken care of promptly.
+The federal processor, state agencies, and the Office of Student Financial Aid STOP application processing until the requested information is received.

-Make sure the student's name and Social Security Number are clearly marked on any correspondence or document sent to the Office of Student Financial Aid.
+Make sure the student's Name & Social Security Number are clearly marked on any correspondence or document sent to the Office of Student Financial Aid.

 Undergraduate First Year Students